zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 > This is an experimental feature.

-First follow the installation instructions for the OS in question, and then go to this section to install Clickhouse.

-To install Clickhouse, follow the instruction in the [official documentation](https://clickhouse.com/docs/en/install#available-installation-options).
+To install Clickhouse, follow the instructions from the [official documentation](https://clickhouse.com/docs/en/install#available-installation-options).

 Configure Zonemaster::Backend to use the correct database engine: